-- One major impact of the COVID-19 outbreak is trial participants (and clinic staff) not being able to visit the clinics as scheduled, resulting in the suspension of trials and a shortage of staff.
-In recent days there have been examples of retired staff being called in to answer questions and health care students signing up as volunteers. - Clinical trials conducted in other jurisdictions have also been impacted as trials are suspended due to lockdow ns and governmental recommendations. - The Ethical Review Agency (Etikprövningsmyndigheten) conducts ethical examinations and authorizations of research on humans and on biological material.
-Since the COVID-19 outbreak, the agency has been getting numerous requests for granting the priority of authorizations of clinical trials regarding COVID-19, thus delaying clinical trials not related to COVID-19. - (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - (c) Are there any general tips and recommended solutions under the local regulatory framework? - As mentioned above under 1 (a), MPA has imposed reliefs with delivering the trial products to the participants directly, facilitating the clinical trials to proceed as planned. - The Ethical Review Agency has created a procedure for the handling of requests for granting priority of authorizations of clinical trials regarding COVID-19. - No other than already mentioned above.
+- (a) What have been the major impacts of the COVID-19 outbreak on the management of clinical trials? - One major impact of the COVID-19 outbreak is trial participants (and clinic staff) not being able to visit the clinics as scheduled, resulting in the suspension of trials and a shortage of staff.
+In recent days there have been examples of retired staff being called in to answer questions and health care students signing up as volunteers. - Clinical trials conducted in other jurisdictions have also been impacted as trials are suspended due to lockdowns and governmental recommendations. - The Ethical Review Agency (Etikprövningsmyndigheten) conducts ethical examinations and authorizations of research on humans and on biological material.
+Since the COVID-19 outbreak, the agency has been getting numerous requests for granting the priority of authorizations of clinical trials regarding COVID-19, thus delaying clinical trials not related to COVID-19. - (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - As mentioned above under 1 (a), MPA has imposed reliefs with delivering the trial products to the participants directly, facilitating the clinical trials to proceed as planned. - The Ethical Review Agency has created a procedure for the handling of requests for granting priority of authorizations of clinical trials regarding COVID-19.